robinboncoeur/Art/docs/writing/W_Edits.md

 Mara picked up a spiral notebook.
 She fixed her gaze on his face.

-"Your task this morning is to find Lily and get details on how the garment failed."
+"Your task this morning is to find Lily and get details on how that garment failed."

-"Find her?"
+"*Find* her?"
 He looked puzzled.

 "Yes.
-I think she works in the marketplace."
+I think she's one of the actresses in the marketplace."

 His eyes went a bit wider as she handed him the spiral notebook and the chemise.
 He stared at the garment.

-"Um, I had a look at it last night," he said.
+"Um, I *did* have a look at it last night," he said.
 "I could probably tell—"

 "'Probably' isn't data," Mara said firmly.